Kreena30/Vocal-Transformer/README.md

 ## Overview

 **Vocal Transformer** is a real-time audio plugin designed to convert vocal inputs into a range of distinct character voices—such as robot, alien, child, giant, elder, and choir.
-Developed using the JUCE framework in C++, the plugin features a user-friendly interface and is optimized for creative media production, music, games, and film[1].
+Developed using the JUCE framework in C++, the plugin features a user-friendly interface.

 ---